 As a general rule no matter if you are a prepper or not you should still stockpile some vitamins, usually, these have a fairly long shelf life and if you store them correctly you can even extend their shelf life.
 Our body is not that efficient in absorbing these vitamin supplements, this is why you have to take them after you have eaten, generally speaking, you should aim for a balanced diet, but in an SHTF situation, this probably will not be possible.

-Think of vitamins as a preventative measure, if SHTF comes than you can rest assured that you still can use the vitamin supplements.
-A lot of people will stockpile food, but foods that tend to have a long shelflife do not have that many vitamins as the vitamins will slowly decay.
+Think of vitamins as a preventative measure, if SHTF comes then you can rest assured that you still can use the vitamin supplements.
+A lot of people will stockpile food, but foods that tend to have a long shelf life do not have that many vitamins as the vitamins will slowly decay.
 Generally speaking, you should buy these vitamins before a recession, as in a recession their price will get higher for more information check out my recent article What to buy before a recession ( Top 14 Items ).

-By far one of the best vitamins in a survival situation is Vitamin D, the best part about it that your body can actually produce Vitamin D, all it needs is sunlight.
+By far one of the best vitamins in a survival situation is Vitamin D, the best part about it is that your body can actually produce Vitamin D, all it needs is sunlight.
 During the summertime, your body will have no problem producing plenty of vitamin D but this is not the case during the wintertime.
-If you have a sedentary lifestyle and you stay all day long in an office with artificial lights than you can have vitamin D deficiency even in the summer.
+If you have a sedentary lifestyle and you stay all day long in an office with artificial lights then you can have vitamin D deficiency even in the summer.

 The main job of Vitamin D is to help your body absorb calcium, which is needed for healthy teeth and strong bones.
-Generally speaking, you need to spend around 15-20 minutes per day in direct sunlight for your body to be able to produce vitamin D. If you are stockpiling vitamins than you should also get some antibiotics just in case, for more information check out my recent article How to get antibiotics for prepping? ( Top 18 Sources ).
+Generally speaking, you need to spend around 15-20 minutes per day in direct sunlight for your body to be able to produce vitamin D. If you are stockpiling vitamins then you should also get some antibiotics just in case, for more information check out my recent article How to get antibiotics for prepping? ( Top 18 Sources ).

 Vitamin A is also an essential vitamin for the human body, it has a lot of health benefits and without plenty of Vitamin A, you will have serious health complications.
-The main job of Vitamin A is to keep your teeth, mucus membrane, bones, and vital organs healthy and functioning properly.
+The main job of Vitamin A is to keep your teeth, mucus membranes, bones, and vital organs healthy and functioning properly.
 Vitamin A deficiency has a lot of negative effects on the human body, and it is even one of the main causes of child blindness, https://www.who.int/nutrition/topics/vad/en/.

-In addition to this Vitamin A is also extremely helpful when it comes to fighting infections, and let’s face it in a survival situation you will probably get some cuts and bruises so you should definitely stockpile some Vitamin A. If you are worried about a long term power outage, then check out my recent article Power outage grocery list ( Top 38 Items ).
+In addition to this Vitamin A is also extremely helpful when it comes to fighting infections, and let’s face it in a survival situation you will probably get some cuts and bruises so you should definitely stockpile some Vitamin A. If you are worried about a long-term power outage, then check out my recent article Power outage grocery list ( Top 38 Items ).

 Vitamin C is usually found in green leafy vegetables and in citrus fruits, Vitamin C from these fruits and vegetables is a lot easier absorbed by the human body than from vitamin supplements.
-There are a lot of “natural” juices on the market with added vitamin C, the vitamin doesn’t actually comes from the fruits as these natural juices have a very low content of actual fruits, for the most part, they are just chemicals with a small percentage of fruit content.
+There are a lot of “natural” juices on the market with added vitamin C, the vitamin doesn’t actually come from the fruits as these natural juices have a very low content of actual fruits, for the most part, they are just chemicals with a small percentage of fruit content.

 Vitamin C is extremely important for the human body, and a lot of sailors hundreds of years ago found this out the hard way.
 The lack of vitamin C will cause scurvy which is a horrible disease, basically, people suffering from it will bleed out of their orifices.
 A couple of centuries ago sailors figured out that if they ate citrus fruits they wouldn’t develop scurvy, the problem was that storing citrus fruits for long periods of time was impossible, and back then sailors would often spend months on the sea.

 Their simple solution was to add limes and lemons to their rum barrels, and thus they were able to have a steady supply of Vitamin C. So if you have been drinking rum with lime than a couple of centuries ago this was an effective way of preventing against scurvy and vitamin C deficiency.
+In any survival situation, you have to be self-sufficient, for more information check out my recent article How to be self sufficient ( In 14 Easy Steps ).

 Vitamin E will keep you younger and it also aids in the production of red blood cells.
 A lot of pharmaceutical products contain Vitamin E, as it will make your skin look a lot better, healthier, and even younger.
 Vitamin E is also known as tocopherol and it can be found in seeds, nuts, and in green vegetables.